- Aug 18-25, 2018

 Bali utilizes the standard British plug (two flat blades and one flat grounding blade) and the European plug (two round pins) and is at 230V.
 Adapters will be necessary if you are taking any electrical items.
 Here is more info about the specific adaptor needed.

-Is there internet access on property?
+Is there internet access at the hotel?

-While we hope you’ll try and unplug… yes, there is wi-fi on the property.
+Yes, there is wi-fi on the property.

 What will the weather be like?